The Job (The Office)

-Synopsis
+Plot

-Confident that he will get the corporate job in New York City, Michael Scott (Steve Carell) sells his condo and names Dwight Schrute (Rainn Wilson) his successor as Regional Manager.
-Pam Beesly (Jenna Fischer) cheerfully withstands her colleagues' teasing over her speech from "Beach Games", and tells Karen Filippelli (Rashida Jones) that she is not sorry about what she said but regrets putting Karen in an awkward position.
-Meanwhile, Kevin Malone (Brian Baumgartner) asks Jim Halpert (John Krasinski) whom he finds more attractive between Karen and Pam.
-Though Jim initially refuses to answer, he becomes intrigued when Kevin starts to compare the two women.
-He tells Kevin to keep thinking about it in a joking way, but appears to be very interested in the results.
+Confident that he will get the corporate job in New York City, Michael Scott sells his condo and names Dwight Schrute his successor as Regional Manager.
+Pam Beesly cheerfully withstands her colleagues' teasing over her speech from "Beach Games", and tells Karen Filippelli that she is not sorry about what she said but regrets putting Karen in an awkward position.
+Kevin Malone asks Jim Halpert whom he finds more attractive between Karen and Pam.
+Jim declines to answer, feigning interest in Kevin's reasoning.

-Jan Levinson (Melora Hardin) arrives at the office to win Michael back.
+Jan Levinson arrives at the office to win Michael back.
 In a panic, Michael consults the women of the office.
 Pam tells him not to reconcile with Jan.
-Michael attempts to reject Jan, but reverses himself immediately when he sees that she has had a breast augmentation.
+Michael agrees, but reverses course when he sees that she has had a breast augmentation.
 Jim and Karen drive to New York City together and spend the night before their interviews.
 Karen tells Jim that if either of them gets the job, both should move to New York.
 She promises to do so, but is met with awkward silence when she asks Jim to reciprocate.
-Meanwhile, Dwight begins his new regime, assigning Andy Bernard (Ed Helms) the role of his number two (albeit because he is the only one to apply) and asking Pam to be his secret "Assistant to the Regional Manager".
-Dwight's new motivational style is not popular, and so he and Andy repaint the walls of Dwight's new office black in order to instill intimidation.
+Dwight begins his regime, assigning Andy Bernard the role of his number two (albeit because he is the only one to apply) and asking Pam to be his secret "Assistant to the Regional Manager".
+Dwight's motivational style, predicated on awarding "Schrute Bucks" redeemable for rewards like several extra minutes for lunch, is unpopular.
+He and Andy repaint the walls of Dwight's new office black in order to instill intimidation.

-During his interview at Corporate, Michael learns from CFO David Wallace (Andy Buckley) that he is interviewing for the job currently held by Jan, who will be fired.
-Michael goes to Jan's office after the interview and quickly bumbles into revealing her impending termination.
-Jan storms into Wallace's office, interrupting Karen's interview (who stated to David that Michael "would be a disaster" in the new job), and refuses to leave.
-After Jan is escorted out by security, Michael learns that he will not be getting the position.
-On the drive home, Jan tells Michael that she will make their relationship her "full-time job”, making Michael visibly uncomfortable.
+At Corporate, Michael learns from CFO David Wallace that he is interviewing for the job currently held by Jan, who will be fired.
+Michael goes to Jan's office after the interview and bumbles into revealing her impending termination.
+Jan storms into Wallace's office, interrupting Karen's interview, and refuses to leave.
+After Jan is escorted out by security, Wallace tells Michael that he will not be getting the position.
+Michael endorses both Karen and Jim for the job.
+On the drive back to Scranton, Jan tells Michael that she will make their relationship her "full-time job" and that the painkillers she has had to take following the breast augmentation give her violent mood swings, both of which make Michael uncomfortable.

-Jim's interview with David goes well until he discovers an encouraging note from Pam along with a yogurt lid medal, reminiscent of the earlier episode "Office Olympics", throwing him off.
+Jim's interview with Wallace goes well until he discovers an encouraging note from Pam along with a yogurt lid medal (from the episode "Office Olympics"), throwing him off.
 Jim recalls a conversation with Pam after her confession on the beach.
 He discreetly admits that he left Scranton because of her rejection and that he feels that he has "never really come back," meaning that he has been actively fighting his feelings for her.
 Pam tells him that she wishes that he would come back.